I still can’t believe it actually happened. I am Miss North Carolina USA 2019. WOW.

 Waiting for the announcement of the winner–Kate Peacock, Miss North Carolina 2015.

 I’d reached the age limit for the Miss North Carolina Pageant in the Miss America Organization, so I decided to try my hand at the Miss USA system.
-Miss America and Miss USA are two different pageants; the Miss America system requires that contestants perform a talent–the Miss USA system does not.
+Miss America and Miss USA are two different pageants.
+The Miss America Organization requires that contestants perform a talent.
+The Miss Universe Organization, which runs the Miss USA Competition, does not.
 Miss USA competes at Miss Universe, but Miss America does not compete in any international competition after winning.

 When I competed for the title of Miss North Carolina USA 2017 in the fall of 2016, I placed fourth runner-up and won the overall swimsuit award.
 I wasn’t happy that I didn’t win the title, but I was glad that I made the top five on my first try.
 I was also proud that I personally designed and constructed my opening number outfit and my evening gown for the competition!

 Top five photo–I didn’t have flowers, but I did have a clear plaque that I took home for cracking the top five!